michael2012z/BitBible/markdown/Etheridge/files/John.md

 21. Jeshu saith to her, Woman, believe me that the hour cometh when neither in this mountain, nor at Urishlem, you shall worship the Father:

-22. you worship something you know not; but we worship whom we know; for salvationOr, life. is from the Jihudoyee.
+22. you worship something you know not; but we worship whom we know; for salvation

 23. But the hour cometh, and now is, when the true worshippers will worship the Father in spirit and in truth; for the Father also requireth worshippers such as these.